Garage Door

 Should I repair or replace my garage door opener?

-Repair makes sense if the opener is under 10 years old, the broken part is in stock for your model, and the repair cost is less than half the price of a comparable new unit.
-Replace if your opener is older than 12–15 years, doesn't have a photo-eye safety sensor (anything manufactured before 1993 doesn't), is no longer supported by the manufacturer for parts, or if you want Wi-Fi / myQ smart features.
-We tell you honestly which side you're on before you decide.
+Repair makes sense if the opener is under 10 years old, the failed component is still available, and the garage door opener repair cost is less than half the price of a comparable replacement.
+Replace if the opener is more than 12–15 years old, lacks photo-eye safety sensors, is no longer supported by the manufacturer, or if you want Wi-Fi and myQ smart-home features.
+We'll explain both options and help you make an informed decision.

 What brands of garage door openers do you repair?

-We service every major brand: LiftMaster, Chamberlain, Genie, Craftsman, Linear, Sommer, Marantec, Guardian, Wayne Dalton, Overhead Door and Stanley.
-Our trucks carry universal logic boards, capacitors, gear/sprocket kits, trolleys, photo-eye sensors, and replacement remotes for most models manufactured in the last 20 years.
+We perform garage door opener repair on all major brands, including LiftMaster, Chamberlain, Genie, Craftsman, Linear, Sommer, Marantec, Guardian, Wayne Dalton, Overhead Door, and Stanley.
+Our trucks carry universal logic boards, capacitors, gear kits, trolleys, photo-eye sensors, and replacement remotes for most systems manufactured within the last 20 years.

 How long does an opener repair take?